WeTechHK/Universal-BCOS-DOC/source/basic/dapp.md

-# Intro to dapps
+# Intro to DApps

-Decentralized application, or dapp, is an application designed to operate on a decentralized network, combining smart contracts and a user interface.
+Decentralized application, or DApp, is an application designed to operate on a decentralized network, combining smart contracts and a user interface.
 Dapps are part of the broader movement towards decentralized systems, aiming to reduce the control wielded by centralized authorities and increase user autonomy.

 Universal BCOS fully supports Dapp integration, enabling developers to harness the power of financial-grade decentralized networks.

-## Definition of a dapp
+## Definition of a DApp

 Dapps have several defining characteristics: